 Make sure any functionality within your content can be used by a keyboard user.
 This includes using styling that indicates keyboard focus on an element.

 Users have enough time to read and use the content

 Completing tasks or reading content may take longer for some users.
 Allow users to adjust any time limits where necessary.
 This allows users to take all the time necessary to complete any actions.

 Content does not cause seizures and physical reactions

 Content that flashes/animates at a certain rate can cause photosensitive reactions, like seizures.
 Use animations sparingly as they can cause physical reactions.
 Provide alternatives or warnings to such content or controls to switch them off.

 Organize and structure your content so that a user can quickly orient themselves to navigate effectively.
-For example, have clear page titles that are properly organized into sections, have methods to bypass blocks of content that are repeated, purpose of links are evident.
+For example, have clear page titles that are properly organized into sections, have methods to bypass blocks of content that are repeated, and the purpose of links are evident.
 This allows users to navigate your content in different ways.